 5 Good health et al

 In conclusion, I’m back home a happy man.
 Thanks for helping me kill the boredom at the hospital.
-As you read each of the lines, you kept me company and spared me the worries.
+As you read each of the lines, you kept me occupied and spared me the worries.
 U be too much wati.
 Lol.

 NB: I wrote this on the go; pardon all typos wai.
 Eno be me o! lol.